Unconstitutional Perpetual Trusts

 Sidley Austin LLP

 Robert H. Sitkoff

 August 8, 2014

 Harvard Public Law Working Paper No. 14-27

-Perpetual trusts are an established feature of today's estate planning firmament.
-Yet little-noticed provisions in the constitutions of nine states, including five states that purport to al-low perpetual trusts by statute, proscribe "perpetuities."
-This article examines those provisions in light of the meaning of "perpetuity" as a legal term of art across history.
-The article considers the constitutionality of perpetual trust statutes in states that have a constitutional ban on perpetuities and whether courts in states with such a ban may give effect to a perpetual trust settled in another state.
-Because text, purpose, and history all suggest that the constitutional proscriptions of perpetuities were meant to proscribe entails, whether in form or in function, and because a perpetual trust is in purpose and in function an entail, we conclude that recognition of perpetual trusts is prohibited in states with a constitutional prohibition of perpetuities.
+Perpetual trusts are an established feature of today’s estate planning firmament.
+Yet little-noticed provisions in the constitutions of nine states, including in five states that purport to allow perpetual trusts by statute, proscribe “perpetuities.”
+This Article examines those provisions in light of the meaning of “perpetuity” as a legal term of art across history.
+We consider the constitutionality of perpetual trust statutes in states that have a constitutional ban on perpetuities and whether courts in states with such a ban may give effect to a perpetual trust settled in another state.
+Because text, purpose, and history all suggest that the constitutional perpetuities bans were meant to proscribe entails, whether in form or in function, and because a perpetual trust is in purpose and in function an entail, we conclude that recognition of perpetual trusts is prohibited in states with a constitutional perpetuities ban.

 Keywords: perpetuities, perpetuity, entail, fee tail, jurisdictional competition, state constitution, perpetual trust, dynasty trust

 Date posted: June 18, 2014 ; Last revised: November 22, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.297 seconds